 The XRP ecosystem

 After the perhaps confusing rant above about the tech behind digital assets, let’s get back to commercials.
-After all, no matter how good technology is the benefits it offers depending on who uses it.
+After all, no matter how good technology is, the benefits it offers depend on who uses it.
 The XRP ecosystem is big, with many actors in it, and it would be good to mention some here to help you understand the scope of everything.

 Ripple has set out to replace SWIFT and modernize cross-border payments.
 They created RippleNet, a network of banks and SMEs with over 300 entities on it, ranging from big banks like Santander to SBI, to Moneygram.
 RippleNet allows the organizations on it to manage their relationships, to create a correspondence network similar to SWIFT.
 Unlike SWIFT, the technology is state-of-the-art, messaging for payments is instant and bidirectional and the costs are low.